All the Different Types of Wedding Planners You Need to Know About

 Why you'd hire a destination planner: "Because getting married on a pristine shoreline or at a centuries-old manor across the pond is the most beautiful vision you can think of—but travel itineraries, customs, language and cultural barriers, and logistics for a weekend of events for your entire guest list is not," Couick says.
 If you want the entire experience to be as great as the wedding itself, tapping a destination planning pro might be the best choice for your nuptials.

-This wedding pro will step in much closer to your wedding day (anywhere from four to eight weeks out).
+A month-of wedding coordinator will step in much closer to your wedding day (anywhere from four to eight weeks out).
 "Don't let the name fool you," the planner notes.
-"Coordinating your wedding effectively and professionally requires experience, skill, time and some advanced planning, so month-of coordination usually starts four to eight weeks from your date."
-These pros will review final vendor contracts, finalize day-of needs (last minute details, payments, tipping), conduct the final walk-through, finalize your day-of timeline, organize your floor plans and guest count, work with your vendor team, and coordinate the wedding rehearsal and wedding day.
+"Coordinating your wedding effectively and professionally requires experience, skill, time and some advanced planning, so month-of coordination usually starts four to eight weeks from your wedding date."
+These pros will review final vendor contracts, finalize day-of needs (last minute details, payments, tipping), conduct the final walk-through, finalize your wedding-day timeline, organize your floor plans and guest count, work with your vendor team, and coordinate the wedding rehearsal and wedding day.

 Why you'd hire an event designer: You've got the planning and logistics of your wedding on lock, but you want help bringing your creative vision to life.
 A professional event designer will help you turn all of those Pinterest collections and mood boards into reality.